giantswarm/dex-app/README.md

 ### Installing the Chart in Giant Swarm workload clusters

-To install the app in a workload cluster, you'll use the methods of the [app platform](https://docs.giantswarm.io/app-platform/).
-Your `values.yaml` content is passed to the app via a `ConfigMap` resource that you'll have to create before installing the app, in the namespace named after the workload cluster.
+The app is installed in workload clusters, via our [app platform](https://docs.giantswarm.io/app-platform/).
+Before doing so, please create the following `ConfigMap` resource in the namespace named after that workload cluster to provide the contents of your `values.yaml` file.

 ```yaml
 apiVersion: v1